zopefoundation/zc.async/src/zc/async/README_2.txt

 you might expect, the configuration of a client process is a subset of the configuration of the client/server process.

+The ``zc.async.configure`` module helps with basic configuration.
+The :ref:`quickstart-with-virtualenv` shows an example of using this for a very :quick start.
+The current text uses some of those conveniences, but focuses more on understanding the underlying patterns, rather than the conveniences.

 We will first describe setting up a client, non-dispatcher process, in which you only can put items in a zc.async queue; and then describe setting up a dispatcher client/server process that can be used both to request and to